25 Exciting Things to Do in Times Square at Night

 I can guarantee if you wear heels, your feet will kill you for at least a good 24 hours.

-I can also guarantee go crazy trying to track down a free taxi or Uber, and you’ll go way over whatever spending budget you’ve allotted to the evening.
+I can also guarantee you’ll go crazy trying to track down a free taxi or Uber if you want to go home before 3am, and you’ll go way over whatever spending budget you’ve allotted to the evening.

 But you only get one day a year to celebrate and maybe only one chance to ring in the start of a brand new year in New York, so you better do it right!